phuctrandai/Udacity-Azure-DevOps-Project1/README.md

 3. Customization.

   To customize this project for your specific use case, follow the steps below:
     * Open the variables.tf file in the terraform directory.
     * Modify the variables according to your requirements.

 ### Output
-**Your words here**

 After successfully running the Packer and Terraform templates, you can expect the following output:

 1. Packer: